Nikoloz Mali

-Nikoloz Mali (ნიკოლოზ მალი; born 27 January 1999) is a Georgian professional footballer who plays as a right-back for Uzbekistan Super League club Bunyodkor and the Georgia national team.
+Nikoloz Mali (ნიკოლოზ მალი; born 27 January 1999) is a Georgian professional footballer who plays as a right-back for Erovnuli Liga club Dila.

-He is the two-time Georgian champion.
+He is the two-time Georgian champion and has played for the Georgia national team.

 Career

 A product of Saburtalo academy, Mali spent seven seasons at this club.
 On 29 April 2017, he scored his first top-league goal in a 5–0 win over Shukura.
 Overall, between 2018 and 2021, he won all three domestic trophies at Saburtalo and once received an individual recognition by being named in Team of the Season.

 In early February 2022, Mali signed a two-year contract with Dinamo Tbilisi.
 During this period he added another league and Super Cup titles to his tally.

 Before the start of the 2024 season, Mali joined reigning champions Dinamo Batumi.

 Mali made his international debut for Georgia on 8 September 2020 in the UEFA Nations League against North Macedonia.